kanaria69/Mainecoco/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## How do you make holy water?
+You boil the hell out of it.